 The Grand Hotel Tremezzo is only a 4-minute walk from Villa Carlota and it is a great place to admire the views and to enjoy a cocktail at the T Bar – I recommend a Spritz here.
 This iconic hotel features a floating swimming pool.

 8. Tour the Villa Balbianello

-- Tip on how to visit it: Make sure you don’t miss your ferry – the last one departs at 6:40 p.m.
-You can check the ferry schedule here.
+📸 How to Visit it: Make sure you don’t miss your ferry – the last one departs at 6:40 p.m.
+You can check the

 Villa Balbianello is a famous villa that has appeared in many great movies, including Star Wars and Casino Royale.
 This property is surrounded only by nature, a lush manicured garden, and a brilliant lake.
 You should definitely request a guided tour and discover all the intricacies of the villa.

 To get the best experience during your Lake Como 3-day itinerary, you should be able to easily get around without any confusion.
 And in this section, I discussed all the different ways to move from town to town, discovering all the towns and the treasure they hold.
 Lake Como has both private and public transportation services, including boats, buses, ferries, and trains.
 Check here for the best Lake Como boat tour options.

 Best Tour Options for your Lake Como Trip